Seera-bhargavi/Data-Analysis/README.md

 # Data-Analysis
-This is the dashboard for student performance analysis..
+This is the dashboard for Vrinda store bike analysis..